UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

   </div>
 </p>

-# AFIDSI Covid Wastewater Analysis
+# AFIDSI Covid-19 Wastewater Analysis

 This is a collaborative project between the University of Wiscosin's Data Science Institute (DSI) and the Wisconsin Department of Health Services (DHS) to perform analysis on wastewater data for covid-19 surveillance and monitoring.